Good quality sleep is by far the most underrated aspect of health.

 #2 Take Magnesium & Zinc

 I’m a BIG fan of taking the supplements magnesium glycinate and zinc just before bed.
 Magnesium is great for helping the muscles relax, and zinc will help the body heal and repair.
+You can read more on the benefits of magnesium here – Magnesium: The Definitive Guide.

 #3 Create A Dark Bedroom Cave